Social-App2024/post/README.md

 - Install JDK 17
 - Create a blank DB in mongo, name it "social"
 - Open the project from IDE (Intellij or Eclipse STS)
-- run the project, and access the APIs from above urls
+- run PostApplication.java, and access the APIs from above urls